fusion809/fusion809.github.io-old2/_posts/TE/codelite.md

 #### Sabayon
 An old (from February 2013) version of CodeLite (4.1.5770) is presently in the Entropy repositories, to install it run:
-{% include Code/coder.html line1="equo i -av codelite" %}
+{% include Code/coder.html line1="equo i -av dev-util/codelite" %}
 alternatively, one can install it from an unofficial Portage overlay.
 At the time of writing the following overlays have the latest version of CodeLite:
 * [`kaa`](http://gpo.zugaina.org/Overlays/kaa)
 * [`lif`](https://github.com/killer2tester/gentoo-overlay-lif)